fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 - Usually there are one or two items; occasionally there are three, like when we have short book chapters.

 {% include alert.html class='danger' title='Red boxes' text="
-These are something you have to TURN IN for that day, BEFORE CLASS, usually 10am.
+These are something you have to TURN IN BEFORE CLASS, usually by 9am.
 "%}

 {% include alert.html class='info' title='Blue boxes' text="